by Lawrence Gruner, California Attorney

 If your application is based on being a permanent resident for five years, then you must prove that you were physically present in the United States for 30 months within the five-year time period before applying for naturalization.

-You must also have resided in the district or state in which you are applying for citizenship for the last three months.
+You must also have resided in the district or state in which you are applying for citizenship for the last three months before submitting your naturalization application.
 Students may apply in the district either where they go to school or where their family lives (as long as they are still financially dependent on their parents).

-According to USCIS, you may file for your naturalization 90 calendar days before you complete your permanent residence requirement if your eligibility for naturalization is based upon being a : permanent resident for at least five years; or a permanent resident for at least three years if you are married to a United States citizen.
-Please note that you need to have lived with your spouse in the United States for three full years before applying for naturalization under the three-year exception.
-So if you entered with a conditional or permanent green card then you have to be present in the United States for three full years before applying for naturalization and you cannot file 90 days early.
+According to USCIS, you may file for your naturalization 90 calendar days before you complete your permanent residence requirement if your eligibility for naturalization is based upon being a permanent resident for at least five years; or a permanent resident for at least three years, if married to a U.S. citizen.
+(Again, note that you need to have lived with your spouse in the United States for three full years before applying for naturalization under the three-year exception.)

-There are also many other eligibility requirements that you must satisfy, besides the requirements listed above, in order for you to qualify to become a naturalized United States citizen.
-As you can not only be denied your citizenship but also lose your permanent residency should problems arise in your case, it is always a good idea to consult with a lawyer before you apply for naturalization.
+There are many other eligibility requirements that you must satisfy, besides those listed above, in order to qualify to become a naturalized United States citizen.
+(See 8 U.S.C. § 1427.)
+As you can not only be denied your citizenship but also lose your permanent residency should problems arise in your case, it is always a good idea to consult with a lawyer before applying for naturalization.